StoneCypher/todo_redux_to_not/walkthrough.md

 ```

 ### The Vanilla Way
 Somewhat shorter.
 We fill out our `render` method from earlier.
-We also add a parameter to the `constructor`, telling the `App` to where to render in the DOM.
+We also add a parameter to the `constructor`, telling the `App` to where to render in the DOM.  %% COMEBACK

-Of course, we're also getting the next ste

 ```javascript
 render = () => { ReactDOM.render(<App hooks={}/>, this.dom_target); }